 How Fiverr Works

 A buyer will check out the details of your listing, then send you a message with questions, or simply place their order.
-You get an email from Fiverr letting you know that a message or order has come in, and then you can get started.
+You get an email from Fiverr letting you know that a message or order has come in.
+Easy!

 What “Gigs” Should You Offer?